luikore/magan/readme.md

 todo

-## Modules and dynamic parser variation interface
+## Modules and dynamic parser modification interface

 Change rule AST and re-generate new parsers.